darinama/Minecraft-Wiki/mobs.md

 They are equipped with a bow and shoot arrows at the player, which makes them particularly dangerous.
 Skeletons drop arrows and bones, which can be used to tame wolves.

-Other common hostile mobs are witchers, pillagers...
+Other common hostile mobs are drowned, which are zombies who spawn underwater, witches or pillagers.

 ## The Ender Dragon